StewAlexander-com/NetVendor/shadowvendor/core/readme.md

    - Easy to share with team members

 ## Project Status
-NetVendor is actively maintained and regularly updated with new features and improvements.
+ShadowVendor is actively maintained and regularly updated with new features and improvements.
 Recent updates include:
 - Enhanced file format detection and processing
 - Improved VLAN extraction across different file types
 - Better handling of various MAC address formats